wagtail/bakerydemo/readme.md

 Once Heroku restarts your application or your Docker container is refreshed, you should have persistent media storage!

-To copy the initial data included with this demo to the S3 bucket (assuming you ran `./manage.py load_initial_data` per the above), you can use the AWS CLI included with the requirements:

-    heroku run aws s3 sync bakerydemo/media/original_images/ s3://<bucket-name>/original_images/
+Running `./manage.py load_initial_data` will copy local images to S3, but if you set up S3 after you ran it the first time you might need to run it again.

 # Next steps